North East Mayoral Strategic Authority: Constitution

-The mayor provides leadership to the combined authority and chair combined authority meetings.
+The mayor provides leadership to NEMSA and chairs NEMSA meetings.
 A deputy mayor was appointed from among the voting members of the authority and the mayor may delegate mayoral functions to authority members.
-When the authority first meets it will have to decide what title the mayor is to be known by.
+When NEMSA first meets it will have to decide what title the mayor is to be known by.

 Mayoral functions

 The functions devolved to the mayor are: